-The City of Winchester will operate on the following schedule in observance of the Independence Day holiday:
+The City of Winchester will operate on the following schedule in observance of the Thanksgiving holiday: